Health Benefits of Ground Flaxseed Versus Flaxseed Oil

 Alpha linolenic acid, as the parent omega-3, is classified as essential and definitely worth having in good amounts in your diet.
 This is particularly relevant due to the high prevalence of omega-6 linoleic acid in modern foods.

 Lignans are phytonutrients that may be important for women for reducing the risk of hormonal cancers such as breast cancer and endometrial, ovarian and cervical cancer.
 Ground flax is by far the highest source with around 80 grams of lignans per ounce of ground meal.

-If you are looking for a good omega-3 supplement, but would still like the added benefit of dietary lignans, flaxseed oil with added lignans would be a great option.
+If you are looking for a good omega-3 supplement, but would still like the added benefit of dietary lignans, this popular flaxseed oil with added lignans would be a great option.

 Flax meal is very high in fiber, with 1 tablespoon containing over 2 grams of dietary fiber.
 Around a quarter of this is the very valuable soluble fiber.
 Dietary soluble fiber has been shown to reduce blood cholesterol levels, potentially leading to a lower risk of heart disease.

 Flax oil, being an oil, obviously does not contain any fiber so the ground seeds are a clear winner here.

 Ground flaxseed is usually a good source of the minerals manganese, magnesium and copper.
 It also contains B vitamins like thiamine, riboflavin, niacin, B6 and folic acid and is rich in antioxidant vitamin E.